Yacht club: Racing and sailing activities

 Most clubs, regardless of the size of their craft, have a well defined racing program.
 Clubs may host regattas ranging from informal local events to national championships.
 Often clubs have a regular weekday evening racing schedule or a weekend racing schedule organized by the membership.
 Many yacht clubs field teams to compete against other clubs in team racing.
 There are also some specific boat models and lengths which have their own club.
 These boat ownership clubs often hold single design races for their members.
-With the growth of sailing at secondary schools and universities many yacht clubs host Interscholastic Sailing Association or Intercollegiate Sailing Association regattas.
+With the growth of sailing at secondary schools and universities, many yacht clubs host Interscholastic Sailing Association or Intercollegiate Sailing Association regattas.
 Additionally, a number of yacht clubs enter into agreements with schools to provide dock space and practice facilities for the school teams year-round.

 Clubs with active adult sailing programs most often feature junior sailing programs as well.
 Most often these programs enroll children from ages 8 to 16.
-Children most often learn to sail in the optimist (dinghy) and then progress to a larger single handed dinghy such as starling or laser dinghy or two handed such as 420 (dinghy).
+Children most often learn to sail in the optimist dinghy and then progress to a larger single handed dinghy, such as the starling or the laser dinghy, or two handed, such as the 420 dinghy.
 These junior sailing programs often also teach children rowing, kayaking, general seamanship and navigation.
 Children are also taught how to race competitively from an early age and most clubs host junior sailing regattas each season.

 Yacht club burgee

 Members belonging to a yacht club or sailing organization may fly their club's unique flag (usually triangular), called a burgee, both while under way and at anchor (however, not while racing).
-Traditionally, the burgee was flown from the main masthead, however it may also be flown from a small pole on the bow pulpit, or on the starboard rigging beneath the lowest starboard spreader on a flag halyard.
+Traditionally, the burgee was flown from the main masthead; however, it may also be flown from a small pole on the bow pulpit, or on the starboard rigging beneath the lowest starboard spreader on a flag halyard.
 Some traditional clubs have also been granted the right to fly a special yacht ensign at the stern.

 At traditional clubs the burgee and the ensign is hoisted at 08:00 each morning and lowered each evening at sunset.
 This ceremony is called colors.
 Traditionally, the first time a member of one club visits another, there is an exchange of burgees.
 Exchanged burgees are often displayed on the premises of clubs, such as at their clubhouse or bar.